Orfevre: 2013: five-year-old season

 On his five-year-old debut, Orfevre ran in the Sankei Osaka Hai at Hanshin on 31 March.
 He started the 1/5 favourite and won from Shonan Mighty and Eishin Flash.
 Orfevre was expected to defend the Takarazuka Kinen on 23 June, but a nine days before the race he bled after an exercise gallop.
 After exercise-induced pulmonary hemorrhage was diagnosed, Ikee decided to withdraw the horse from the race and target the Arc again.

 As in the previous year, Orfevre was sent to Europe in the autumn on 2013 and ran in the Prix Foy as his trial race for the Arc.
 On 15 September he started as 4/6 favorite against eight opponents including Dunaden after the late withdrawal of Camelot.
 Ridden by Soumillon, he took the lead 200 metres from the finish and won easily by three lengths from Very Nice Name.
 In the Arc, Orfevre was made 13/10 favourite in a field of seventeen runners.
 He was restrained behind the leaders by Soumillon before moving forward in the straight and finished second for the second consecutive year, five length behind the winner Treve.
 Orfevre missed the Japan Cup and ran his final race in the Arima Kinen on 21 December.
 In front of a crowd of 124,782, he started the 3/5 favourite against fifteen opponents, with Gold Ship (17/5) being the only horse seriously backed against him.
 Kenichi Ikezoe restrained the colt in the early stages before moving forward on the final turn.
 Orfevre took the lead and drew away from the field to win by eight lengths from Win Variation, with Gold Ship in third.
 Later that evening, Orfevre paraded in front of 60,000 fans in his official retirement ceremony.

 At the JRA Awards in January 2013, Orfevre defended JRA Award for Best Older Male Horse with 176 votes, beating sprinter Lord Kanaloa in 104.
 However, in Japanese Horse of the Year, he only voted in second place to Lord Kanaloa in a 209-69 margin.
 In the 2013 World's Best Racehorse Rankings Orfevre tied with Wise Dan for third place behind Treve and Black Caviar.

 Stud record

-Orfevre stands at the Shadai Stallion Station at a service fee of JPY 3,500,000.
+Orfevre currently stands at the Shadai Stallion Station at a service fee of JPY 3,500,000.